mdragone1/ESP32-IoT-Workshop/docs/part2/APP.md

-# Creating the sensing application for the ESP8266
+# Creating the Initial Application

 ## Lab Objectives

-In this lab you will pull together all the information from part 1 into a single app.
+In this lab you will pull together all the information from Part 1 into a single app.
 You will learn:

 - How to create a new sketch and some recommendations for app structure
 - How to combine the WiFi, neopixel and DHT libraries into a single application